solaakande/Data_Projects/Database Management/README.md

   - Salesperson
   - Region

-- A junction table (`vehicle_order`) was used to handle the many-to-many relationship between orders and vehicles
+- A junction table (`vehicle_order`) was used to manage the many-to-many relationship between orders and vehicles

 ## Key Concepts Applied
 - Entity-Relationship modelling